- UCAS Code: CX63

 What you’ll study

-The first two years cover core elements of sports practice, including:
+The first two years cover core elements of sports and physical activity, including:

 Practical work includes:

 In years three and four, a research project leading to a dissertation is a key component of the course and students can choose from optional classes including physical activity for specialist populations, data analytics, physical education, biomechanics, sports injury, psychology and nutrition.

 Increasingly through the programme, students will be expected to undertake self-study, to read around subjects and improve their writing, presentation, and research skills.
 The programme promotes not only academic learning and practical capability but also transferable skills and personal and professional development.